michaelgov-ctrl/bad-chess/readme.md

 # Welcome to bad-chess

+At the moment only matchmaking is available, so the likelihood of finding an opponent is low....
+Games against an engine is the next goal.

 Authentication is needed under a not-so-secret-key to protect the websocket used for matches from being abused(for now).
 The key is WelcomeToBadChess